DanielBurkeDev/IrishSkateparkWebsite/README.md

 # Irish skatepark guide website

-This is a website to show a skateboarding tourist where all of the skateparks are in Ireland.
+This is a passion project Work in Progress website to show a skateboarding tourist where all of the skateparks are in Ireland.
 Including a detailed description of each one with photographs.
 A Map with Geocoding showing parks near the user.

 https://irishskateparks.netlify.app/